UWSEDS/uwseds.github.io/prior_classes/fall2016/index.md

 - Developing unit tests that validate important aspects of the project implementation, and, more broadly, using test-driven development to build software.
 - Searching, evaluating, and integrating into a project an externally developed Python packages as well as creating your own Python packages.

 The course emphasizes a hands-on learning approach in which class time is often used for problem solving in small groups.
-The first part of the class teaches the skills described above.
-The second part is devoted to the class project, creating a computational research project of their choosing.
+The first 7 weeks will teach the skills described above.
+The remaining three weeks are devoted to the student’s class project, creating a computational research project of their choosing.

 Some prior computing experience is desirable.
 For example, we expect that given a CSV file you can open it and plot the data in a language like MATLAB, IDL, R, or Python.
 A Software Carpentry bootcamp, Codeacademy, or similar MOOC would be appropriate venues to learn these skills.
 Lessons include, e.g.: